 The first Hungarian Asylum Law came into force in 1998 and included temporary protection status, but the Hungarian government has never applied it until now.
 Based on government decree 86/2022 (III.7.), temporary protection applies to:

 Temporary protection status granted by Hungary lasts for the time included in the decree until 31 May 2022.
-But under EU law, temporary protection must be granted for one year, which means that the Hungarian government will have to extend the time of temporary protection.
+But under EU law, temporary protection must be granted for one year, which means that the Hungarian government must extend the time of temporary protection.

 Beneficiaries of temporary protection have the right to: